ToxicAbsence/More-Info/Fake Wood Slabs.md

 - These slabs share the exact same texture as oak slabs.
 - Behave like stone slabs, and are thus fireproof.
-- starting in 0.6.0 the crafting recipe for them give 6 slabs instead of 3.
 - Need to be mined with a pickaxe in Alpha versions and Silk touch is required in later versions.
 - These are the equivalent to Petrified Oak Slabs in Java Edition.
 - Do not work in recipes that require wooden slabs, such as the daylight detectors or lecterns.
+- starting in 0.6.0 the crafting recipe for them was changed to give 6 slabs instead of 3.
+- in 0.7.3 the crafting recipe was was further changed to give 1 slab instead of 6 for some reason.
 - The double slab variant is obtainable from mining it in 1.8.0.8 or updating to 1.11.0.1 or through UBC.

 It's different names:

-- Before 0.7.0 it was called "wood slab"
+- Before 0.7.0 it was called "wooden slab"
-- In 0.7.0 the name was changed from "wood slab" to "tile.stoneSlab.name<"
+- In 0.7.0 the name was changed from "wooden slab" to "tile.stoneSlab.name<"
+- Then changed back to "wooden slab" in 0.7.2

 Can be obtained in these alpha versions through crafting: